 I do have a logical voice in my head that tells me it’s impossible to be happy every single day.
-That bad things happen along with the good and that it’s okay to be sad sometimes.
-But most of the time, this voice fights a losing battle as the other voice of expectations and outside pressure rise up against it.
+But most of the time, this voice fights a losing battle as my perfectionist voice is louder.
 And this is what I go through daily.

 Now that I’ve gotten a little personal, I’ll go over over my current situation.

-I won’t go into details, but if I thought I had sad days back then, this is on a whole other level.
+I won’t go into details, but if I thought I had sad days in the past, this is on a whole other level.

 I thought people sobbing for hours or crying themselves to sleep was a thing that only happened in books and in the movies.
-I thought that the inability to get out of bed due to sadness was an excuse for being lazy.
-I thought that looking at the world through sad eyes and not being able to feel anything but a heavy, sad weight on your shoulders was something that only lasted for a day or two.
+I thought that the inability to get out of bed due to sadness was just laziness.
+I thought that looking at the world through sad eyes and feeling a heavy, sad weight on your shoulders was something that only lasted for a day or two.
 I never thought those kinds of things could happen to me.
 Well…

 I’ve also always prided myself on being able to move on and get over things quickly by being busy.
-Recently, I’ve noticed that every time something “bad” happens, I pick up a new activity to become busier and before I know it, I’ve “moved on.”
+I’ve noticed that every time something “bad” happens, I purposely make myself busier and before I know it, I’ve “moved on.”

 You can call it summer blues or making a big deal over something small, but whatever you call it, Chapter 2 happened nonetheless.
 For the sake of not oversharing, I’ll just say things have been pretty hard lately.
-I don’t think it’ll be as easily forgotten as whatever I was going through a year ago.
+I don’t think it’ll be as easily forgotten as what I went through a year ago.

 But even more than that, my desire to be happy again is slowly taking over the sadness that would usually invite itself in without notice and overwhelm me.

-These are the words I found and the voices that helped me instead of real voices in real life.
+These are the voices that helped me instead of real voices in real life.
 I’m not saying that no one helped me or that I have no friends.
 I think I just closed myself off from everyone because I didn’t want to seem weak and because for once, I really couldn’t fake that smile.

 In today’s world, society seems to make it a shameful and taboo thing to be vulnerable and share your feelings, which is very sad because I’m sure there are so many people struggling with issues worse than mine.

 My situation was also a private issue that I couldn’t talk about openly and I don’t think I ever will.
-With privacy being harder and harder to find these days, sometimes there are things that can’t be shared.
+Sometimes, there are things that can’t be shared.

 So that’s my Motivational Monday wrapped inside a story.
 I hope this post can help somebody, or at the very least, someone can relate to what I went through.
 I don’t care if people read this post or not, it was just something I wanted to write.
 So if you made it here, thank you for reading.